robertoesteves13/qfl/README.md

 This library should be considered stable, so there shouldn't be any breaking changes.
 If however there is a feature that most users would benefit to, a new version of the module might be made for it.
+Any breaking changes will be marked as a new major version of the library.
+You can also just copy the source code into your project since it's in public domain.